The First Global Revolution

 The First Global Revolution is a book written by Alexander King and Bertrand Schneider, and published by Pantheon Books in 1991.
 The book follows up the earlier 1972 work-product from the Club of Rome titled The Limits to Growth.
-The book's tagline is A Report by the Council of the Club of Rome.
+The book's subtitle is A report by the Council of the Club of Rome.
 The book was intended as a blueprint for the 21st century putting forward a strategy for world survival at the onset of what they called the world's first global revolution.

+A second edition was published by Orient Longman in 1993 (ISBN 978-0001160323).